 Breakfast and lunch are normally served in the New Refectory.
 Dinner is normally served in Hall, with a self-service dinner in the New Refectory.
 Meals can be purchased during the week before term starts (‘0th Week’) and during the week after the end of term (‘9th Week’).

 Please note there are two sittings for dinner, Monday to Friday.
 The first sitting, from 18.15 to 18.45, is served in the New Refectory and the second sitting, at 19.15, is served in the Hall.
 The number of dinners served in the first sitting is limited and varies each night according to the total number of students signed on for dinner.
 This variation occurs as the College system is to automatically cater for 130 dinners to be served in the second sitting to continue the College’s long-standing dining tradition in its historic Hall.
 Students are encouraged to dine at the second sitting as much as possible.
-The number of dinners to be served in the first sitting is displayed daily, after 10am, on the New Refectory door and on the

 Meal Booking System

 This system only applies during Michaelmas and Hilary terms.
 There is no limit to the number of dinners served in the first sitting during Trinity term.
 Please feel free to address any queries on this system with the Head Butler by contacting firstname.lastname@example.org.
 Graduates can purchase lunches for part of the vacations in the SCR.
 Notices regarding vacation meals are promulgated at the appropriate times.